rushijoshi1995/GenAI/F1_RAG_Chat/Readme.md

 - Integration with OpenAI's language models for natural language processing
 - Conversation history tracking for improved context awareness
 - Source citation for answers
-- Simulated streaming of responses for a more engaging user experience

 ## Technologies Used